PyPSA/pypsa-eur/doc/supply_demand.rst

 Industry demand is split into a dozen different sectors with specific energy demands, process emissions of carbon dioxide, as well as existing and prospective mitigation strategies.

-Subsection overview (link to section overview) provides a general description of the modelling approach for the industry sector.
+The Subsection overview below provides a general description of the modelling approach for the industry sector.
 The following subsections describe the current energy demands, available mitigation strategies, and whether mitigation is exogenously fixed or co-optimised with the other components of the model for each industry subsector in more detail.
-See details for Iron and Steel (link to subsection Iron and Steel), Chemicals Industry (link to subsection Chemicals Industry), Ammonia (link to subsection Ammonia), Non-metallic Mineral products (link to subsection Non-metallic products), Non-ferrous Metals (link to subsection Non-ferrous Metals), Other Industry Subsectors (link to subsection Other Industry Subsectors).
+See details for Iron and Steel (see :ref:`Iron and Steel`), Chemicals Industry and Ammonia (see :ref:`Chemicals Industry`), Non-metallic Mineral products , Non-ferrous Metals , and other Industry Subsectors.

+.. _Overview:

 *Overview*